Have you been noticing an increase in gophers around your property lately? If so, you probably don’t know what to do.

 Place some garlic stakes into the gopher holes, and you’re done!

-The idea is that when the gophers dig around and come across the garlic, it will let them leave the area.
+The idea is that when the gophers dig around and come across the garlic, it will deter them from leaving the area.
 The smell of garlic can be unpleasant, so they’ll think twice about entering your property again!

 Plus, this method does not require toxic chemicals, gasoline, or traps that could harm other animals or creatures in your area.